vipulnaik/diet-exercise-health/profile-information/physical-exercise/humming-with-intermittent-pauses-with-history.md

 The protocol is that I hum a tune continuously except specific beats (e.g., 1 in every 8 beats) and I use that specific beat to pause my hum and take a nasal inbreath.
-The goal is to be able to hum the tune for

 There are three parameters here: